-The amount of water flowing from Jinghong dam in China could also be a potential contribution of the low flow.
+The amount of water flowing from Jinghong dam in China could also be a potential contribution of the low flow at the upper part of the LMB (Chaing Saen-Vientiane).
 According to the notification from China, were decreased about 0.76m, due to the test of equipment of hydropower dam at Jinghong from 27 Dec 2019 to 4 Jan 2020.